-The type of bakery you want to operate would determine other aspects of the business, such as the amount of space, equipment and ingredients you would need, Wilson said.
+The type of bakery you want to operate would determine other aspects of the business, such as the amount of space, equipment and ingredients you would need.
 We’ll discuss those details next.

 2. Find a location.

-You could buy or lease a bakery location, depending on the financial resources you have available, Sullivan said.
-Renting a space would likely be a more affordable option for new business owners but buying could be a better long-term investment.
+You could buy or lease a bakery location, depending on the financial resources you have available.
+Renting a space would likely be a more affordable option for new business owners but purchasing commercial real estate could be a better long-term investment.

 Your city or state might provide resources for finding a business location.
 Some even provide incentives such as tax credit so check with your local Small Business Administration office or Small Business Development Center.